-Metals in Art is a course designed to expose the beginning art student with basic metal techniques in the processes of casting and fabrication.
+Metals in ArtGrade 11-121st or 2nd Semester1 creditMetals in Art is a course designed to expose the beginning art student with basic metal techniques in the processes of casting and fabrication.
 Design, its function, and various techniques will be interrelated with each assigned piece.
-Students will work with nickel, copper, brass, and some silver.
+Students will work with nickel, copper, brass, and some silver.1 credit